10 Tips for the Awkward Age of Computing

 #7 Cursor in a Haystack:

 Who took the mouse pointer?
-If you find yourself searching for mouse pointer more often than you search the Web, you can change the size, appearance, width, speed, color and blink rate of your cursor, or the appearance of your pointer.
-Learn 3 ways to keep your cursor in plain sight.
+If you find yourself searching for mouse pointer more often than you search the web, you can change the size, appearance, width, speed, color, and blink rate of your cursor, or the appearance of your pointer.
+Learn how to change mouse settings in Windows 8, Windows 7, or Windows Vista.

 #8 Losing Your Grip